BenWiederhake/tinyvm/instruction-set-architecture.md

 There are three types of valid instructions:
 1. The first 4 bits identifies the instruction command, and the remaining 12 bits indicate data (usually 4 bits to identify a register, and 8 bits to encode an immediate value).
-2. The first 8 bits identify the instruction command, and the remaining 8 bits idicate data (4+4 bits to identify two registers).
+2. The first 8 bits identify the instruction command, and the remaining 8 bits indicate data (4+4 bits to identify two registers).
 3. All bits are part of the instruction command, and the instruction carries no data.

 ## Instruction set layout